 Instead, the general insurance rules discussed above – where the number of wheels on a trailer play a determinative role – would apply.

-However, even if auto insurance isn’t required under No-Fault, it is wise to get insurance for a trailer to ensure that you have the following types of protections:
+However, even if auto coverage isn’t required under No-Fault, it is wise to get coverage for a trailer to ensure that you have the following types of protections:

 - Liability coverage